• Skip to primary navigation

 Recipe Tips

 • When rolling up the dough, roll from whatever end you wish.
-If you roll from the shorter end you will get thicker cinnamon rolls but less rolls.
+If you roll from the shorter end you will get thicker sweet rolls but less rolls.
 If you roll from the longer end, you’ll get more rolls but they will be smaller.

 • To cut the raspberry rolls, you can use a sharp knife but you will have to shape the rolls back with your fingers as using a knife slightly squashes the dough.
-For the best result, use floss to cut the cinnamon rolls.
+For the best result, use floss to cut the sweet rolls.

 Nutrition